frostime/siyuan-dailynote-today/README_en_US.md

     - But it is not possible to move individual list items (It's a Siyuan's bug)
 - Support moving all content below the heading block

+> You can also use alt + right click, but it will be remove in the future\
+> Also note: <span style="color: #ec6162">**Be sure not to move a collapsed (or has collapsed subheader block internal) header block**</span>, as this will trigger a bug in Siyuan that has not yet been fixed, with very serious consequences.

 #### 5.1 Demonstration of the Move Block feature

 - Move the document under the diary in the "Work" notebook to the diary in the "Hobby" notebook